ballerina-platform/ballerina-dev-website/learn/user-guide/testing-ballerina-code/writing-tests.md

     test:assertTrue(true, msg = "Failed!");
 }

-// This test function depends on the `testFunction3`.
+// This test function depends on the `testFunction3` and is executed with an
+// array based data set.
 @test:Config{
     before: beforeFunc,
     after: afterFunc,